Can Dogs Eat Guacamole?

 Nevertheless, depending on the breed and age of your dog, an avocado dip like guacamole can be healthy for your dog.

-Similarly, if you feed your dog guacamole in abundance, there are some possible side effects.
+Similarly, if you feed your dog guacamole in abundance, there are possible side effects.
 Some of the most apparent among them are:

 • Abnormal vomiting.